futres/RShinyFuTRES/README.md

 - If downloading a dataframe with only one row, the resulting csv file will be transposed.
 - If you have multiple measurements per row but only select one measurement to take out, the dataframe will remain unchanged.
+- Certain values, like latitude, longitude, and year, may appear different in the app than the originally upload.
+Fear not - they will be as expected once downloaded!